tensorflow/tpu/models/official/resnet/README.md

   --bigtable_column_qualifier=example
 ```

-Note that even when sourcing input data from Bigtable, `$MODEL_DIR` must
+Note that even when sourcing input data from Cloud Bigtable, `$MODEL_DIR` must
 still be a GCS location.

 ### Project and Zone